Sul4urx/HyperGrave/README.md

 The source code for HyperGrave.

 > [!WARNING]
-> HyperGrave is heavily in beta.
+> HyperGrave is in beta.
 Expect bugs!

 If you found a bug, report it in **Issues** tab > **New issue**.
 You can also suggest a new feature there.